nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 The GATK model refers to the first GATK paper, SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
 For most applications and data, GATK and SAMtools models should give similar results.

-Let's assume to work with PANY samples only.
+Let's first assume we will work with PANY samples only.
 A possible command line to calculate genotype likelihoods might be:

 <details>